Best Time to Visit Mexico

 Mexico in October

-• Día de la Raza (Columbus Day) – This holiday celebrated nationwide on October 12 commemorates the fusion of the Spanish and Mexican peoples.
-In many cities, there are colorful parades.
+• Día de la Raza – October 12.
+Commemorates the fusion of Spanish and indigenous cultures.

 Mexico in November